-Over a period of time I was able to exercise great control over entering the lucid dream state and controlling the dream.
-The following journal entries depict this effort . . .:
+(1) Find my hands and maintain their image.
+The technique worked very well, as over a period of time I was able to exercise great control over entering the lucid dream state and controlling the dream.
+The following journal entries depict this effort: